FAQ – HEIRO

 Genetic lock– diet/exercise is not controlling Insulin.
 Owners have tried multiple management techniques but the horse is still foot sore, has repeat laminitis, can’t be turned out on grass, and stays big on little food.
 Also the horse is a candidate for future problems and the owner would like to avoid a problem instead of waiting for the problem to occur.
 These are the horses the HEIRO program can help.

-11. Insulin Resistance in horses creates cardiac changes – new finding.
+11. Horse insulin resistance creates cardiac changes – new finding.

 The heart is directly affected by Insulin Resistance in a 2017 study from a Swiss Veterinary School.
 Heart rate is higher (37% had over 48 beats a minute) than the controls which accrued 40-41 beats per minute.
 This is important for Vets to know due to the heart rate is a parameter measured for health status.